Scalr/terraform-scalr-migrate-tfc/README.md

 - Maximum Terraform version is limited to 1.5.7
 - State migration requires at least one state file in the source TFC/E workspace.
 - Sensitive terraform variables migration requires at least one plan file in the source TFC/E workspace.
-- Sensitive environment variables are not migrationed
+- Sensitive environment variables are not migrated

 ## Troubleshooting